openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

 A ``continue`` statement with the label *identifier* transfers control out of the enclosing loop statement with the same label *identifier*.
-A compile-time error occurs if such a statement is not found within the body of the surrounding function or method.
+A :index:`compile-time error` occurs if such a statement is not found within the body of the surrounding function or method.

-A compile-time error occurs if no ``continueStatement`` is found within ``loopStatment``.
+A :index:`compile-time error` occurs if no ``continueStatement`` is found within ``loopStatment``.

 .. index::
    continue statement